thesephist/xin/README.md

 to build Xin as a standalone binary, or run `make install` to install Xin alongside the vim syntax highlighting / definition file.

-Xin can currently run as a repl, or execute from a file.
-To run the repl, simply run
+Xin can currently run as a repl, or execute from a file or standard input.
+To run the repl, simply run from the command line:

 ```
-xin repl
+xin
 ```

 And a prompt will appear.
 Each input and output line in the prompt is numbered, and you can access previous results from the repl with the corresponding number.
 For example, take this repl session: